sidsaurav/authocate-server/readme.md

 It also provides endpoints for user management like updating user, getting user by ID, etc.

 > This is just an initial version and I am planning to add more features in future and make it more robust and secure.

 > I am also planning to make a client side authocate to easily connect with this package and make it cheesewalk to handle authentications.

-> Your feedbacks would be highly appreciated. :smile:.
+> Please raise  :smile:.
 Do contact me on siddharthsaurav15@gmail.com for any queries or suggestions.

 ## Table of Contents